Syn-Tax/cross-domain-am/reports/honours/body/06_conclusions.md

 # Limitations {#sec:limitations}

+#### Models

-**Models** Throughout the project there is a distinct lack of comparison between different encoder models both from a text and an audio perspective.
+Throughout the project there is a distinct lack of comparison between different encoder models both from a text and an audio perspective.
 While it is likely that the general overarching conclusions would still hold for other encoders it is very possible that the more specific conclusions could be encoder-specific.
 This leads into the fact that only the base versions of RoBERTa and Wav2Vec2 are used, it has been shown that using the large models has increased performance both in-domain and cross-domain for text only tasks [@ruiz-dolzTransformerBasedModelsAutomatic2021].

+#### Forced Alignment

-**Forced Alignment** Through the use of forced alignment technologies it is very possible for an amount of accuracy to be lost, especially when considering the poor environments in which such a system will have to perform in the real world (i.e. with lots of crosstalk, a wide range of accents and regional dialects etc.).
+Through the use of forced alignment technologies it is very possible for an amount of accuracy to be lost, especially when considering the poor environments in which such a system will have to perform in the real world (i.e. with lots of crosstalk, a wide range of accents and regional dialects etc.).
 While the data presented here has been proven to be correct to a certain degree, it is not possible to completely guarantee correctness.

+#### Statistical Significance

-**Statistical Significance** In this project only a single run was performed for each reported result.
-Therefore it is impossible to tell whether any comparison is statistically significant, however, given the size of the comparisons made it is very likely that they still hold.
+Because of the time constraints of this project, only a single run could be performed for each reported result.
+Therefore it is impossible to tell whether any comparison is statistically significant, however, given the size of the major conclusions made it is very likely that they still hold.

 # Conclusions